 Some of our work and positions on ATVs, ORVs, dirtbikes and other motorized recreation

-We believe strongly that there is a place for responsible ATV use and other motorized recreation on designated roads and trails in the great outdoors.
-ATV’s deserve a place in properly designated and enforced areas with reasonable access, interesting routes, compelling vistas, and loops.
+We strongly believe there is a place for responsible all-terrain vehicles (ATV), off-road vehicles (ORV), dirt bikes and other motorized recreation on designated roads and trails in the great outdoors.
+We understand folks want to ride quality routes in a sustainable way, and we support that!
+ATVs and other motorized recreation deserve a place in properly designated and enforced areas with reasonable access, interesting routes, compelling vistas, and loops.

 News on Motorized Recreation:

-- March 2017 update: Balanced, thorough process required for ATVs on Okanogan County roads
+- March 2017: Balanced, thorough process required for ATVs on Okanogan County roads

-That’s why we signed on to a recent letter with eleven other groups, including several all-terrain vehicle clubs and dealers, condemning the illegal off-road mudding event in the Colville National Forest but supporting work with the National Forests and motorized recreation groups to create an effective, timely and balanced travel management plan.
+In 2014, we signed on to a letter with 11 other groups, including several ATV clubs and dealers, condemning an illegal off-road mudding event in the Colville National Forest, but supporting work with the national forests and motorized-recreation groups to create an effective, timely and balanced travel-management plan.

-And we strongly hope that Okanogan County will change course and see that a thorough environmental review is needed before they open up another 600 miles of county roads to ATVs.
-Roads where damage to sensitive wildlife habitat is often only a right turn away for those motorized users who break the rules and jeopardize access for everyone.
+We strongly hope Okanogan County will change course and see that a thorough environmental review is needed before they open up another 600 miles of county roads to ATVs.
+Damage to sensitive wildlife habitat is often only a right-turn away for motorized-users who break the rules and jeopardize access for everyone.